DIVERSITY & INCLUSION

 The Equality Standard: A Framework for Sport (the Standard) was launched by the UK sports councils in November 2004 to help address the inequalities that exist within the sports sector.
 It is a framework to guide sports organisations, including: governing bodies of sport, county sports partnerships (CSPs), sports councils and national sports organisations towards achieving equality.

-Scottish Squash have been on a journey through the initial levels of the Equality Standard for Sport (ESfS) for several years, achieving Foundation in 2015; Preliminary in 2017; and are currently progressing through the Intermediate level, due to submit for assessment in March 2021.
+Scottish Squash have been on a journey through the levels of the Equality Standard for Sport (ESfS) for several years, achieving Foundation in 2015; Preliminary in 2017; and most recently Intermediate in 2022.

 Scottish Squash aim to lead by example, rooting out discrimination and bias in any squash facility or club across Scotland, ultimately driving a culture change making squash, and squash clubs, open and inclusive of everyone, regardless of their age, ability or disability, ethnicity or nationality, gender or gender identity, pregnancy or maternity, religion, sex or sexual orientation.
 Where discrimination and bias does exist, it will be challenged and addressed.